sambyers/mm-remote-theme-test/_posts/2020-03-10-room-wifi-service.md

 I drew some high level sequences to show how the process should flow.
 I’m new to diagraming software interactions and this was good practice.

-### Diagram of a CRM or CIS seeding the Room Wifi Service with user information
+### CRM or CIS seeding the Room Wifi Service with user information
 ![](/assets/images/roomwifiservice-crm-cis-sequence.png)

-### Diagram of a user tapping the magic link in their registration email
+### User tapping the magic link in their registration email
 ![](/assets/images/roomwifiservice-user-sequence.png)

 You can find more details and the code at the [Github repo](https://github.com/CiscoSE/roomwifiservice).